 There are four printing styles available in LISP.
-The first of these is intended to produce output that can be read back into LISP at a later stage, and so strings are printed with "marks around them and any unusual characters in atoms get prefixed with escape marks i.e. 1.
+The first of these is intended to produce output that can be read back into LISP at a later stage, and so strings are printed with "marks around them and any unusual characters in atoms get prefixed with escape marks that is, !.

 To use this print style: